StateTagApps/vue/README.md

 ![STA Schematic Diagram](https://trafficjam.io/glide-public/HD/user-7/State_Tag_App_STA_Schematic.png?w=750)

 ## SPA or STA
 Single Page Apps (SPAs) are great.
-Just one question... what do we need the page for?
+Just one question: what do we need the page for?

 State Tag Apps (STAs) alleviate all that page pain.

 - Way easier development cycles.
 - Much better allocation of responsibilities.